-- If you develop emergency warning signs for COVID-19, get medical attention immediately.
-Emergency warning signs may include: trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, bluish lips or face.
+- If you develop emergency warning signs for COVID-19, get medical care right away. .
+Emergency warning signs may include: trouble breathing, pain or pressure in the chest that doesn’t go away new confusion or inability to arouse (wake up or be alert), bluish lips or face.

 - If you have a medical emergency, call 911.
 Notify the operator that you have or might have, COVID-19.
 If possible, put on a face covering before medical help arrives.

 For additional information see What to Do if You Are Sick